 1. What am I doing that is draining me?

 What I am doing that is draining me is a crucial question we should all be asking.
 If you don't know the answer, start up a journal.
-You can use the happiness journal that I used for this, which has some great weekly questions to make you think, a notebook, or any note or journal app on your phone.
-Write down what specific things you liked and disliked about your day each day.
+I used this happiness journal which has some great weekly questions to make you think, but you can use just about anything.
+Every day, write down specific things you liked and disliked.

 It probably won't take long for you to detect a pattern.
 When I did this, I saw the patterns emerging within a few days.
 As soon as you know the pattern, see if there is a way to eliminate those draining activities.
 In anything we do, there will be required activities that drain us, but I have been amazed at how many things I've found that I've added to my list over time that no longer serve a useful function.